Logo HungarianAlgorithm.com

 W4 0 1 96 0 x

-Because the number of lines required (4) equals the size of the matrix (n=4), an optimal assignment exists among the zeros in the matrix.
-Therefore, the algorithm stops.
+Since the number of lines (4) equals the matrix size (n = 4), an optimal assignment exists among the zeros.
+The algorithm stops here.

 The optimal assignment